BREASTFEEDING: COMMON PROBLEMS & SOLUTIONS

 A tongue-tie is where the skin joining a baby's tongue to the bottom of their mouth is shorter than usual.
 Even though a tongue-tie is common, affecting nearly 5 percent of all newborns, it is not routinely checked in the hospital.
 So if you suspect, or have any relatives who have had a tongue-tie, ask the nurse to take a look before you leave the maternity ward.

 Any tongue-tie that restricts your baby’s normal tongue movement can lead to breastfeeding difficulties and painful nipples.
 (This can affect bottle feeding babies as well as they can’t latch onto the bottle correctly.
 It often causes them to gulp down more air, sometimes resulting in colic.)

 This is something that will not sort itself out and is often the reason why mums with two-week-old babies (or older) still have sore nipples.
 A tongue-tie makes it extremely painful to breastfeed and the only thing that will make it better for both mum and baby is to go and get it snipped.
 A baby needs to be able to move his tongue freely and extend it over the lower gum with his mouth open wide to be able to latch properly and breastfeed well.

-The waiting time in the NHS for a tongue-tie to be snipped can be around 3 or 4 months so I’d recommend getting it done straight-away privately, if you can.
+The waiting time in the NHS for a tongue-tie to be snipped can be around three or four months so I’d recommend getting it done straight-away privately, if you can.

-The Spire Hospital in Edinburgh carry out the procedure please call them on: 0131 341 5491
+The Spire Hospital in Edinburgh carries out the procedure.
+Please call them on: 0131 341 5491

 It will be a simple out-patient appointment and won’t harm the baby at all.
 The advantage is that breastfeeding will become so much easier instantly and prevent other long term health issues such as lisps or a delay in speech development.
 While you wait for your appointment, use nipple shields to help with the feeding.